GALILEO Governance Structure

 The Board of Regents of the University System of Georgia (University System) will retain ownership of the GALILEO program.

 The permanent governance structure for the GALILEO program will consist of a GALILEO Steering Committee to manage the project, to recommend strategic direction, to prepare budgets, and to implement continuing evaluation procedures.
-Information Technology Services of the University System will advise the Steering Committee concerning strategic direction and budget guidelines.
+The Academic Affairs division of the University System will advise the Steering Committee concerning strategic direction and budget guidelines.

 - RACL, current chair (to serve as Steering Committee chair also)